 These crowns are made from tooth-coloured materials to provide lifelike aesthetics.

-- Resin Crowns – these crowns are made from tooth-coloured polymer resins.
+- Resin Crowns – These crowns are made from tooth-coloured polymer resins.
 They can appear similar to natural teeth.
 Over time, they will lose their polish and appear more matte.
 They also tend to be less aesthetic than their ceramic counterparts.
 Minor chips can be repaired immediately by the dentist.
 The main advantage of resin crowns is that very little or no tooth structure needs to be removed for the crown.
 The overall strength of the crown is lower than that of other materials but is still strong enough for normal use.

-- Porcelain or Ceramic Crowns – The most beautiful and natural-looking option, they possess excellent strength, durability, and aesthetics.
+- Porcelain or Ceramic Crowns – The most beautiful and natural-looking option, they possess excellent strength, durability1, and aesthetics.
 This is why porcelain crowns are one of the most commonly placed prostheses in the oral cavity.
 Ceramic crowns can be bonded onto the tooth enamel for extra strength and retention, and thus require less tooth structure to be removed.
 In fact, more healthy tooth structure can be conserved with ceramic crowns, instead of having to be drilled away for the crown.

-- Zirconia Crowns – these crowns offer the best combination of strength, aesthetic appearance, and durability.
+- Zirconia Crowns – These crowns offer the best combination of strength, aesthetic appearance, and durability.
 They are white in appearance and similar to natural teeth.
 However, they are more opaque in nature, which makes them look slightly more bright in comparison to natural teeth.
 Zirconia crowns are very strong; they can withstand very heavy masticatory forces generated on the molar teeth.
 Also, they do not require the extensive sacrifice of natural tooth structure as they can be prepared in very thin (1mm) section.

 Previously, dental crowns were prepared in the laboratory by using the impressions and study models of the prepared teeth.
 However, the prepared crowns were not always perfectly fitting, as there was still room for human error.
 For example, dimensional changes could take place in the impressions if they were kept in the open air for too long, or the distortion of the wax pattern of the prosthesis at any step.
 The impression quality also can vary depending on how deep the tooth margin or surface is.
 Also, problems could arise with the exact colour and shade matching of the crowns with the adjacent teeth, which meant multiple visits where the crown has to be sent back to be remade.
 Unfortunately, these drawbacks were more prevalent in traditional crowns as they required a higher number of steps for their fabrication.